Purimidiaru/Repo-regrowth/README.md

 At first, I did it with just instructions without separating into functions, but I wanted to have cleaner code, so I decided to make functions.

+One of the hardest thing to support was the special characters because it wasn't support by the script.
+So I had the sanitize the path names.

 #### Step 3: The tests
 There wasn't much to do, in the end, it was mostly about result verification, where I used unittest for the creation of unit tests.

 It was enough to check if all the files were in the right commits, where each folder corresponded to a commit.

+I also sanitize the path names

 #### Step 4: The workflow
 It was something quite rudimentary in the end, the most important thing for me was to properly separate the steps.
 A difficulty I encountered was handling GitHub Actions since I faced several errors in my workflow due to a lack of GitHub Token.
 However, after that, it got sorted out quickly.

+For the last commit, I just implemented Docker in the workflow which seems to be the best practices in my opinion.

+#### Additional Step: Docker

+I suddenly reminded during a waking-up that it was the best to create a virtual environnement through Docker.

+There is only a simple Dockerfile yet really important to get the right resultats because I noticed that I get difference results depending of the OS used to test the project.

 **Note**: The last changes was simply pure optimization and README writting to explain you how I process it.